-For those who like to switch off their brain on holiday, and indeed before they go on holiday, small group walking holidays are bliss.
-You just need to turn up and walk.
-Your itineraries have been created based on years of experience by the tour operator, meals are sorted and your health and safety will be monitored by an expert group leader.
+For those who don't want to spend ages poring over a map or worrying about missing a turning, small group walking holidays are bliss.
+You just need to turn up and follow the leader.
+Your itineraries have been created based on years of experience by our partners, meals are sorted and your tour leader will keep a close eye on everyone's health and safety throughout.

-Imagine going into a bar in a remote rural location and asking who would be the best person to show you around.
-Well, that’s the sort of person who’ll meet you at the airport and share their knowledge and love of a place throughout.
-They are local people, well trained in remote trekking and, almost without exception, totally passionate about sharing their country’s natural beauty.
+Imagine wandering into a remote locale and asking for the best person to show you around.
+On these holidays, you don't need to ask, or worry about their qualifications.
+They are local people, well trained in leading guided trekking tours, and totally passionate about sharing their country’s natural beauty.

 Particularly on some of the more challenging treks, it’s great to have a group of fellow walkers with you.
 First of all, the ‘ups’ seem easier when you have other hikers alongside and, when you start to lag, the camaraderie is always a boost.
 For trips in wild places you definitely want pals around the campfire or, for more cushy circuits, mates around a Merlot in the bar at the end of the day.

-Small group walking holidays are great for families, as you don’t have to worry about all the organization, including the all-important food stops for those active but hollow legs.
-You can take time to walk as a family without having the proverbial map reading domestics, and you can hang out with other likeminded families too, of course.
+Small group walking holidays are ideal for active families, as you don’t have to worry about all the organisation, including the all-important food stops for those tired but hollow legs.
+You can take time to walk as a family without having the map reading domestics, and you can hang out with other likeminded families too, of course.

 There are certain wild places which are nigh on impossible to reach without a group, unless you are David Attenborough, but even he has a team of advisors.
 Such as Madagascar, where parts of the island are so remote you might need to combine walking with kayaking in order to get to the otherwise inaccessible places.
 Or Patagonia which is so magnificent, it’s just rude not to share it.

 On a small group walking holiday, you are following in the footsteps of many experts.
-Responsible walking companies have spent years getting to know every hill and homestay, mountain and mountain guide, bars and backroads.
-They have seen what works and what doesn’t works, so that you get all the good bits.
+Our responsible walking partners have spent years getting to know every hill and homestay, mountain and mountain guide, bar and backroad.
+They have seen what works and what doesn’t, so that you only get the good bits.

 For every packed peak, there is nearly always another empty one nearby.
 Same goes for national parks.
-70 per cent of Japan, for example is mountainous, yet most people only want to fawn over Fuji.
+70 percent of Japan, for example is mountainous, yet most people only think of Mount Fuji.
 Switched on hikers are heading south to explore Kerala’s Western Ghats instead of the Himalayas, and worshippers of the Camino de Santiago are discovering heavenly spots along Portugal’s Serra de Monchique's ancient paths.